PPUC/Hardware_Opto_16/README.md

 -->

 ## Name
-Opto_8 as it has 8 inputs and 8 led divers.
+Opto_16 as it has 16 inputs and 16 led divers.
 Additionally it has one special output.
-Actually it has 16 inputs: 8 per type of input (photo diode or photo transistor).
-See sections "Application" and "Inputs" below for more information.

 ## Application
 Please be aware that in pinball many different opto types are used.
 You have to know which type of opto coupling you need for your purpose.
 I found the following types:
 * Optos with photo transistors as a receiver and common collector (used for example in Dirty Harry with board A-16998.1).
 * Optos with photo transistors as a receiver and common emitter (used for example in Rollergames with board C-13205).
-Commonly used for drop targets.
+Commonly used for drop targets and flipper buttons.
 * Optos with photo diodes as a receiver (used for example in World Poker Tour with board 520-5239-01).

 The transmitter LEDs I've seen so far, are either single (2 pins) or share a common cathode.

-This Opto_8 PCB can be used to drive transmitter LEDs from a 5 V power supply and can cope with common collector photo transistors and photo diodes.
+This Opto_16 PCB can be used to drive transmitter LEDs from a 5 V power supply and can cope with common collector photo transistors and photo diodes.
+There are 2 groups of inputs (2 x 8).
+One group is for photo transistors.
+The other group can be configured to be inputs for photo diode or photo transistor.
+Jumpers are used for configuration.
+You can only change the whole group (8 inputs), not a single channel.
+If no jumper is placed (all open) then the configurable group of 8 inputs are good for photo diodes.
+If you want them to be for photo transistors you have to close jumper JP2 and also put jumpers on the channel-connectors J17 to J24.
+Actually only the connectors for used channels has to be shorted by a jumper, not used channel can be left open.

 If you have an application with common emitters you can use the inputs of the switch-matrix board (IO_16x8_matrix) of the PPUC project.
 The inputs of the standard IO board (IO_16_8_1) should work as well.
 In either case you need to drive the transmitter LED with a constant current of about 20 mA.
 This can be done with a 180 Ohm resistor at a 5 V supply (you have to wire this yourself).

 If you have an opto board already (e.g. from an existing pinball machine) you can use this with the inputs of the switch-matrix board (IO_16x8_matrix) or the inputs of the standard IO board (IO_16_8_1).
 Connect the output transistor of the opto board to the input of the PPUC board in a way that the transistor switches to ground.
 Be aware that opto boards are powered with either 12 V or 5 V in existing pinball machines.
 Both can be used with PPUC.